stapak/Astra-v1/README.md

           4.Good graphical User Interface
           5.Cloud File Managment(if possible)

+Future Updates:
+                a.Table can be arranged in for a single medicine and its dosage changes per session
 -------------------------------------------------------------------Feature Description----------------------------------------------------------
 2.Patient Managment:
     requirements: a.should contain pesonal details(patient id,name,address,health diagnostic info)